ungoogled-software/ungoogled-chromium/FAQ.md

 ## Does domain substitution break the HSTS preload list?

 No, the list (which is located in `net/http/transport_security_state_static.json`) is explicitely excluded when generating the domain substitution list.
 In `developer_utilities/update_helper.py`, see the  `generate_domain_substitution_list()` function for what files are excluded from domain substitution.

+## Why is Safe Browsing disabled?

+See [this Wikipedia article](//en.wikipedia.org/wiki/Google_Safe_Browsing) for info about Safe Browsing.

+Safe Browsing communicates with Google servers in order to download the blacklists.
+If you are looking for a feature like Safe Browsing, I recommend uBlock Origin or uMatrix.